Abdullah-khan0/Spam_Filtering/README.md

-You can Check Live on this Link: https://spamfiltering-aqwxtgodyubydn2wewtlsm.streamlit.app/
+You can check the live version of this project [here](https://spamfiltering-aqwxtgodyubydn2wewtlsm.streamlit.app/).